Tzitzit

 One of the first commandments performed in a boy’s lifetime is that of Tzitzit, also known as Tzitzis.
 We are commanded to wear fringes on a four-cornered garment, which is normally worn all day.

 The garment to which the tzitzit are attached looks like a white poncho.
 It has a head hole and is open on the sides.
 There are typically one or two holes by each corner; these holes are where the strings are tied to the garment.
 The tzitzis garment is worn like a poncho, usually under whatever shirt is being worn that day and it covers the torso of the body.
+Most often the white wool tzitzit strings will be tied together with blue techelet threads.

 There are a few options when picking out a tzitzit garment.
 The most popular is a tzitzit garment made of cotton.
 This garment is light and is practically unnoticeable by the wearer.
 For those who are partial to fulfilling the commandment by the strict opinion, there are Tzitzit garments made of wool.
 These garments are heavier and typically have either black or white strips across the bottom.
 They also have knotting along the front bottom edge similar to what is found on a Tallit.
 Tzitzit come in the shape of a T-shirt worn under clothing so they do not require Tallit Clips the way Tallit prayer shawls do.
 Wool tzitzit garments tend to be more expensive than cotton tzitzit.